ibenot/wp-markdown/wordpress/2-Usage.md

 	$ php bin/console cashout:generate

 ### Execution
-1. Retrieves the *PAYMENT* transactions from Mirakl to get all the payment vouchers of the cycle.
+1. Retrieves the *PAYMENT* transactions from Wordpress to get all the payment vouchers of the cycle.
 2. Calculates the amount due to the vendors and the operator thanks to the retrieved payment vouchers.
 3. Creates the operations to be executed afterwards, validates and saves them.